zenonet/SusLang/syntax.md

 Using the line `who?` you can let the interpreter wait for the user to input a color.
 This color will then be selected.

-However this Statement isn't compatible with all platforms.
+However this Statement only works in console builds.
+Also, `who?` is sadly currently the only way of having the user input data.

 <br>